Creating Your First Project

 .
 You are then presented with the create new project wizard that guides you through the various steps necessary to create a new project.

-The following two steps are not included in the project wizard and can be accessed through the edit project function after the project has been created:
+The following additional configuration options are not included in the project wizard and can be accessed through the edit project function after the project has been created:

 - Custom Fields